 A cap can be easily removed by gently hooking your finger under its rim, loop or strap and pulling it downwards and out.
 You must leave all types of cap in place for at least six hours after the last time you had sex.

 You can leave them in for longer than this, but do not leave them in for longer than the recommended maximum time of 48 hours (including the minimum six).
+A latex cap should not be left in for more than 30 hours.

 Looking after your cap